tommysullivan/ts-injector/lib/test-portal/readme.md

 Loading / Saving of Single Test Result File

-    - Ability to change the test result names
+    - Ability to change the test result names (workaround: change file names on filesystem)
     - Ability to POST a result from a running test job, such as Jenkins, and get its URL (workaround: use PUT to known URL)
     - Maybe: Borrow from Tommy's Universe a simple import and export JSON mechanism that uses browser client only (no save)